 Back to modern day, Aya Sofya is in the middle of controversy.
 There is an increasing number of Turkish people calling for Aya Sofya, Istanbul’s most astonishing building and a museum for the past 80 years, to be converted back to a mosque.

 Topkapı Palace holds in itself more multicolor stories than any other museum in the world.
 In 1459, its construction began after the order of Mehmed, the Conqueror, six years after the conquest of Constantinople.
-Back then, to distinguish it from the Old Palace in Beyazıt Square, Topkapı was originally called Yeni Saray (New Palace), then in the 19th century changed into Topkapı, which means Cannon Gate, .
-The complex was expanded over the centuries, with major renovations after the earthquake in 1509 and the fire in 1665 .
+Back then, to distinguish it from the Old Palace in Beyazıt Square, Topkapı was originally called Yeni Saray (New Palace), then in the 19th century changed into Topkapı, which means Cannon Gate.
+The complex was expanded over the centuries, with major renovations after the earthquake in 1509 and the fire in 1665.
 The palace complex consists of four main courtyards and many smaller buildings.
-The harem was for female members of the Sultan's family to live in, whilst the Imperial Council building was to held meetings of leading state officials.
-It was from Topkapı Palace the great Ottoman empire made it history with the dream of conquer all over Europe and down through the Middle East and into Africa.
+The harem was for female members of the Sultan's family to live in, whilst the Imperial Council building was to hold meetings of leading state officials.
+It was from Topkapı Palace the great Ottoman Empire made its history with the dream of conquering all over Europe and down through the Middle East and into Africa.

 Picture 2 - Entrance of Topkapı Palace

 Between the 15th and 19th centuries during the court of the great ancient Ottoman Empire, Topkapı Palace served as the main residence and administrative headquarters of the Ottoman sultans.
 Its residents back then included libidinous sultans, ambitious courtiers, beautiful concubines, and scheming eunuchs.
 With opulent pavilions, jewel-filled Treasury and sprawling Harem, Topkapı Palace offers an interesting glimpse into those ancient residents.